Chamber Music Workshop Grants

 - Deepen insights and skill in the performance of chamber music

 - Help players make new connections with other players

-- Applications must be submitted using the online application form
+- The maximum request amount is $2,500.
+ACMP does not support more than 50% of project costs.
+Applications must be submitted using the online application form

-- Applications must be clearly written and must be in English
+- Applications must be clearly written and in English

-- Requests are limited to one workshop per funding round.
-For a workshop series, apply for one workshop per application round.
+- For a workshop series, apply for one workshop per application round

-- The workshop for which you are applying for funding must take place after the application deadline
+- All workshops must take place after the application deadline

 The following are not eligible for funding:

 - Individual or group lessons in instrumental technique